blockchainlenny/Incentigrate/README.md

 * **Next Steps (Post-Hackathon):**
     1.  **Pilot Program:** Launch a pilot with a refugee center in Munich to gather real-world feedback.
     2.  **Full Solana Integration:** Implement the full on-chain `$O` tokenomics and reward system.
-    3.  **Partnership Development:** Secure partnerships with NGOs, government agencies (e.g., BAMF), and CSR-focused corporations (like Jägermeister).
+    3.  **Partnership Development:** Secure partnerships with NGOs, government agencies (e.g., BAMF), and CSR-focused corporations.
     4.  **Feature Expansion:** Develop more learning modules, advanced community features, and job-matching capabilities.

 *(Our comprehensive business model, market analysis, and growth strategy are detailed in our main Pitch Deck and Presentation Video.)*